 Affiliate program payments are tantamount to success.
 Why?
 What other indicator do affiliates have to go by to continue driving business for you?
 E-commerce is a fickle space where dozens of retailers offer the same or similar products.
 For the high-performing affiliate, that means whatever awesome campaign they might have developed for you, they could easily change that ‘Buy’ link to another program if you cross them.
 48 percent of affiliates have dropped out of a program because of a payment issue.
 46 percent of those who haven’t would.
 That puts 69 percent of your affiliate population at risk for churn just because of a payment issue.

 Keeping the communication channel open with affiliates is key to engagement and performance.
 Regular emails and social posts about new offers, ways to position the product or service you’re selling, new customer stories, and other thought leadership can drive greater affinity to how to sell.
 Another available avenue is to use the payment notification emails you already send to let partners know when payments are going out as a vehicle to message and motivate them around your program.

 What?
 You don’t send payment notification emails?
 93 percent of affiliates say being proactively notified of payment status is an important aspect of maintaining their loyalty.
 And 96 percent want to be notified when a payment issue comes up.
 If you don’t already do this, maybe you need to consider an affiliate payment platform.

 Learn from the best

 Want to develop a world-class affiliate program?
 A great example of growth and success is GoDaddy.
-As much as GoDaddy is a household brand, they still needed to leverage affiliates to actually drive demand.
+As much as GoDaddy is a household brand, it still needed to leverage affiliates to drive demand.
 Check out this case study and video on how they built out a successful global affiliate program.

 “We started at zero payments internationally because we didn’t have the ability.
 For example, if someone in India made $50 commission, we sent them a check in USD, and then his bank charged $30 dollars to deposit the money in Rupees, so there were big issues.”